CammiePone/Planning-Docs/MoonAndSpiritsMod.md

 ## Spirits
 - Spirits are unconcerned with mortal happenings, and are neither good nor evil.
 - If appeased, they may assist a player with specific things in which they have power over.
-- Each Spirit is tied to a given Moon Phase, with there being 8 Spirits in total
+- Each Spirit is tied to a given Moon Phase, with there being 4 Spirits in total
-  - New Moon -
+  - La (New Moon) - Spirit of darkness and wealth.
-  - Waxing Crescent -
+    - Can be communed with on New and Crescent Moons.
-  - First Quarter -
+  - (Waxing Moon) - Spirit of \<placeholder>.
-  - Waxing Gibbous -
+    - Can be communed with on any Waxing Moon.
-  - Full Moon -
+  - Tui (Full Moon) - Spirit of light and dreams.
-  - Waning Gibbous -
+    - Can be communed with on Full and Gibbous Moons.
-  - Third Quarter -
+  - (Waning Moon) - Spirit of \<placeholder>.
-  - Waning Crescent -
+    - Can be communed with on any Waning Moon.